H3AR7B3A7/BestPractices/Clean Code.md

 ## Objects & Datastructutres

+Hiding implementation ≠ Layer of functions between the variables.

 **Objects**

-Hiding implementation:
-- ≠ Layer of functions between the variables
-- = Abstractions
+- Abstractions
+- Exposing functions
     - Manipulating the essence of the object
     - Not knowing the implementation

 **Data structures**
+- Exposing data

-Exposing data w/o meaningful functions
+- No meaningful functions

+**Procedural vs Visitor- or Dual-Dispatch Pattern** Sometimes you really do want simple data structures with procedures operating on them.
+(It is just a myth that "everything is an object".)

+### The Law of Demeter

+*(Modules shouldn't know about innards of the objects it manipulates.)*

+A method **f** of a class **C** should only call methods of these:
+- C
+- An object created by f
+- An object held in an instance variable of C

+The method should NOT invoke methods on objects that are returned by any of the allowed functions.
+("Talk to friends, not to strangers.")

+### Train Wreck

+*Chained calls are generally sloppy programming.

 ---